popzxc/messages-rs/README.md

 To make the experience more convenient, `async_trait::async_trait` macro is publicly re-exported in the [`prelude`] module.

+## Performance

+TL;DR: This library provides performance slightly worse that either `actix` (for asynchronous message handling) and raw channels, but not much.

+More details are presented in the [BENCHES.md](./BENCHES.md).

 ## Examples

 ### With runtime features